guardian/gateway/docs/dependency-upgrades.md

 > Antoine de Saint-Exupéry, _The Little Prince_

 We should, if possible, update our NPM packages weekly, for they too will decay and reveal security vulnerabilities.

+## Automatic dependency upgrades

+Every week on Monday at 08:30 UTC, Dependabot will create a number of PRs for updating our dependencies.

+These will need to be reviewed and merged.

+In some cases dependabot will not be able to upgrade a package due to tests failing.
+In this case, you'll will have to manually review, and potentially upgrade the dependencies manually.
+The instructions for this are below.

+## Manual dependency upgrades

+We usually have to do manual dependency upgrades when performing major version upgrades, or when dependabot is unable to upgrade a package due to failing tests.

 Here is a general workflow for so doing:

 1. Dependabot will add some PRs for necessary dependency upgrades to our PRs list.
 This is your call to action, your batsignal!